 People always ask me how Eloping Is Fun started, and honestly, it’s not a neat little elevator pitch.
-It’s more like a long, winding mixtape that jumps from punk shows at CBGB’s to trekking with a backpack, from shooting for Newsweek to accidentally throwing a marching band wedding on the Brooklyn Bridge.
+It’s more like a long, winding mixtape that jumps from punk shows at CBGB’s to trekking with a backpack, from shooting for The New York Times to accidentally throwing a marching band wedding on the Brooklyn Bridge.
 But every part of it led me here: building a company where couples get to skip the rules and celebrate their love their way.

 Me at CBGB’s a long time ago, where I officially became a professional photographer 👆